pathakavani/pathakavani/README.md

 - Microsoft Power Automate for dynamic quote creation
 - Forms and integrated pipelines for structured requests
 - Microsoft Project for end-to-end project monitoring

-The goal?
-Replace chaos with clarity, making life easier for researchers and admins alike.
+The goal was to replace chaos with clarity, making life easier for researchers and admins alike at CCRC.

 ---